robinstrom/docker-java11-springboot/README.md

 This command will run docker on port 8085, using our newly created Image "docker-java11" The project and Image is both pointing to port 8085.

+To be able to SSH into your running container, you need the Containers ID.
+To get information about the running containers, write:

+    docker ps

 Still as an administrator, SSH into your running Container and starting bash inside it:

     docker exec -t <CONTAINER ID> /bin/bash